HIV and Opportunistic Infections, Coinfections, and Conditions

 People with HIV can take the following steps to reduce their risk of kidney disease:

-- Take HIV medicines every day to keep HIV under control.
+• Take HIV medicines as prescribed to keep HIV under control.

-- Be physically active for 30 minutes or more on most days.
+• Be physically active for at least 30 minutes on most days.

-- Keep all medical appointments.
-During medical visits, talk to a health care provider about the risk of kidney disease.
+• During medical visits, talk to a health care provider about the risk of kidney disease and if you believe you are experiencing signs of kidney disease.

 This fact sheet is based on information from the following sources: